Nato hits back at Putin’s threat of war in Europe as UK condemns ‘Kremlin claptrap’

 The Kremlin has denied it had outright rejected a deal, claiming that disagreement was part of a “normal working process and a search for compromise”.

-Mr Witkoff and Mr Kushner had been due to fly to Brussels after Moscow to speak with the Ukrainians, but instead returned to Washington the same day.
+Mr Witkoff and Mr Kushner had been due to fly to Brussels after Moscow to speak with the Ukrainian delegation, but instead returned to Washington the same day.

-Mr Rutte hinted at the deadlock in his address on Wednesday, citing Mr Trump as the only person capable of reaching an agreement.

 “There was contact between the head of the Ukrainian delegation and Mr Witkoff,” Mr Sybiha told reporters.
 “Representatives of the American delegation reported that, in their opinion, the talks in Moscow had a positive outcome and they invited the Ukrainian delegation to continue our talks in America in the near future.”